bitgoldcoin-project/bitgoldcoin/bitgoldcoin-release/Manual/ubuntu-qt.md

 Now, all you need to do is use the qt's software's making tool called qmake.
 Type qmake into the terminal and then cd src.
 Type make -f makefile.unix to build the peercoin daemon.

-Assuming all is well in the world, this should compile and you should have no compilation errors and a new file called bitgoldcoind is in the src directory.
-You can test for this by typing ls $HOME/bitgoldcoin/src and seeing if that file is listed there.
+Assuming all is well in the world, this should compile and you should have no compilation errors and a new file called ppcoind is in the src directory.
+You can test for this by typing ls $HOME/ppcoin/src and seeing if that file is listed there.

 If there was a failure, it is most likely due to miniupnpc and you can turn these features off in the qmake step by typing